GiadaSimonetti/CV/README.md

 During the 12-week Makers Academy course I have deeply experienced pair programming, retro, stands up.

 In the last two weeks of the course, we chose to do a new language for the backend (Elixir) with a new framework (Phoenix) and use a new Javascript library (React) for the frontend.
-As a group we faced many challenges but we used them as learning opportunities, to push and develop ourselves.
+As a group, we faced many challenges but we used them as learning opportunities, to push and develop ourselves.

 #### Team-worker